seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 <h3 class="my-4">Introduction</h3>

 <p>
-In cases where behavioral constraints can be expressed a mathematical equations or inequalities, which is often the case for fairness constraints (for example, see <a href="https://fairware.cs.umass.edu/papers/Verma.pdf">Verma et al. 2018</a>), the constraints can be passed to the Seldonian Engine as strings with specific syntax.
+In cases where behavioral constraints can be expressed a mathematical equations or inequalities, which is often the case for fairness constraints (for example, see <a href="https://fairware.cs.umass.edu/papers/Verma.pdf">Verma et al., 2018</a>), the constraints can be passed to the Seldonian Engine as strings with specific syntax.
 Specifically, these strings can contain five types of things:
 <ol>
 <li>Mathematical operators <code>(+,-,*,/)</code> </li>
 <li>The native Python math functions: <code>min(),max(),abs(),exp()</code> </li>